bschmeck/resque-round-robin/README.md

 Nothing special.
 This gem monkey-patches things so this is automatic.

-Set the `DEFAULT_SLICE_LENGTH` environment variable to specify the amount of time (in seconds) to work a single queue before rotating.
+Set the `RESQUE_SLICE_LENGTH` environment variable to specify the amount of time (in seconds) to work a single queue before rotating.

 ## Contributing